Reco-UK/cka-exam-prep/security/images/README.md

 When working with any registry, you will need to first authenticate before you can start using the images.

-To do this in a kubernetes cluster, you will first have to create a security with the registry details:
+To do this in a Kubernetes cluster, you will first have to create a security with the registry details:

 ```shell
 # The docker-registry secret is a built-in type used to store docker credentials.